Youtube videos

 president of the United States was an FBI informant.
 I consider that to be gigantic news,

-doing that?
-I mean, look, any if if a regular member had said this, I would discount it.
+When did he stop doing that?
+I mean, look, if a regular member had said this, I would discount it.
 But the speaker of the

 house is the one who said it.
 And then he said afterwards, well, I may have misspoke.
 What was his